zynksoftware/Zynk-Workflow/_docs/Sage-50-UK-Connector/Importing-Customers-into-Sage-50-UK.md

 ### Fail File
 _Required_
-The name of a file for “failed” imports to be sent to
+The name of a file for "failed" imports to be sent to

 ### Input File
 _Required_